§ 18B-601. Election procedure.

-(a) Generally. – Except as otherwise provided in this section, an alcoholic beverage election shall be conducted in the same manner and under the same rules as a referendum under Chapter 163.
+(a) Generally. - Except as otherwise provided in this section, an alcoholic beverage election shall be conducted in the same manner and under the same rules as a referendum under Subchapter III of Chapter 163A.

 (b) How County Election Called. - A county alcoholic beverage election shall be conducted by the county board of elections.
 When a county is eligible to hold an election under G.S.
 18B-600, the county board of elections shall hold the election upon receiving either:

 (1) A written request for an election from the governing body of the county; or

 (2) A petition requesting an election signed by at least thirty-five percent (35%) of the voters registered in the county at the time the petition was initiated.